 CONCLUSION

 Funding a business comes with various options for small business owners, each carrying unique benefits and possible challenges.
-The business owner must understand each financing approach and match it with business needs, requirements, and growth path.

-So, when those long shots of business incubators, angel investors /venture capital & venture capitalists seem impossible, every business in Canada always returns to business capital working capital challenges.
-Individual and outside investors will also demand a portion of ownership that is undesirable as a company grows.
+So, when those long shots of business incubators, angel investors/venture capital and venture capitalists seem impossible, every business in Canada always returns to business capital working capital challenges.

 Venture capital funding/crowdfunding is for Canada's smallest percentage of successful businesses.
-In the early stages, the proverbial' friends and family' is one option- although rarely the best one as investors for the company.
+In the early stages, the proverbial 'friends and family' is one option—although rarely the best one as investors for the company.

 Those challenges are diminished, and your business is more successful when you focus on the proper turnover of current assets and the financing of those assets.

-If you want to ensure your company is 'stress tested' for proper Canadian business funding needs, speak to 7 Park Avenue Financial, a trusted, credible and experienced Canadian business financing advisor who can assist you with your funding options and other sources of funding and capital needs via a bank loan or commercial alternative finance solution to find funding your start-ups or an established Canadian business to take your firm to the next level!
+We are a trusted, credible, and experienced Canadian business financing advisor who can assist you with your funding options and other sources of funding and capital needs via a bank loan or commercial alternative finance solution to find funding for your start-ups or an established Canadian business to take your firm to the next level!

 Get the financial return you are looking for by talking to our 7 Park Avenue Financial team when it's a challenge to fund your business.
-More funding and proper financing will enhance your long-term growth ability.

 FAQ: FREQUENTLY ASKED QUESTIONS

-The C S B F program uses a secured loan from banking institutions through sharing the risk with lenders.
-Loans can be used to cover costs such as leasehold improvements and leasing equipment as well as real estate/property
+The CSBF program uses a secured loan from banking institutions through sharing the risk with lenders.
+Loans can be used to cover costs such as leasehold improvements and leasing equipment as well as real estate/property.

 What are angel investors?

 Angels invest their own time and money into helping small companies get off the ground.
-For funding what they have decided to invest in they get potential wealth from royalties or equity on successful products that made it past stage one!
+For funding what they have decided to invest in, they get potential wealth from royalties or equity on successful products that made it past stage one!

 Sometimes they might be leaders in a field and contribute experience and network of contacts to a company's success.
 Angels typically invest between $25,000-$100,000 into the early phases of business start-ups that may not have access to other types of funding.